LucasDelfino92/morrowindsharp/main.md

 - FOMOD options to install:
   - [X] Nord Glass Windows
   - [X] Raven Rock Glass Windows
-  - [X] Hi-Res Window Texture Replacer
-  - [X] None Telvanni Dormers on Vvardenfell
+  - [X] No Telvanni Dormers on Vvardenfell

 [**Nords Shut Your Windows**](https://www.nexusmods.com/morrowind/mods/50087)
 Adds wooden shutters to Nord windows (like those in the vanilla game), which open in the day and stay closed at night.